qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 the communicated address.
 The client might still use its NATed addresses to start using its sending uniflows.
-To enable the server to make the link between the private and the public addresses and hence conciliate the different 4-tuple views, Multipath QUIC provides the PATHS frame that lists the current active sending Uniflow IDs along with their associated local Address ID.
-Notice that an host might also discover the public addresses of its peer by observing its remote IP addresses associated to the connection.
+To enable the server to make the link between the private and the public addresses and hence conciliate the different 4-tuple views, Multipath QUIC provides the UNIFLOWS frame that lists the current active sending Uniflow IDs along with their associated local Address ID.
+Notice that a host might also discover the public addresses of its peer by observing its remote IP addresses associated to the connection.